 You’ll have enough time at your Geysir stop to get lunch.
 Iceland is a crazy expensive country, and besides you won’t want a sit-down lunch here because it will just take away from Geyser Time.
-So I suggest getting a quick bite at Supa.
-They make soups fresh every day, and Iceland can be chilly even in summer, so soup is always welcome.
+So I suggest getting a quick bite at one of their snack shops.

-I chose their spicy vegetarian Malaysia soup, which was rich and satisfying.
+I managed to find a spicy vegetarian Malaysia soup, which was rich and satisfying.
 Also pretty much the last thing I was expecting to find in Iceland was Malaysian anything, so that was a pleasant surprise.
 (It’s made with both peanuts and almonds, for the allergic who walk amongst us.)

 Once we were fed, it was time to move on to the majesty of Gullfoss.
 This is one of the biggest waterfalls in Iceland.
 Even if there were no history behind it, you could spend the entire 45 minutes here just watching the water splash around.
 But waterfalls are even better when they have an adorable backstory.